 And Sunflower Fields Further From Home

 Whilst its true that the vast majority of sunflower production in the United States occurs in the Midwest – predominantly North Dakota, South Dakota, and Minnesota, there are still further sunflower spotting opportunities across the country.

 Many outside of the midwest are planted for domestic use and aesthetics, but nonetheless make for colorful late summer family road trip opportunities and fun days out with the kids in a colorful farm setting.

 Why not also try this year:

 - Spectacular Sunflower Fields in California – particularly concentrated around Yolo County west of Sacramento, but we’ve dug out a few early fall options in Southern California too

-- Best Sunflower Fields in New York – thousands of acres can be found in popular NYC day-tripping destinations including Long Island and the Hudson Valley, or take a full weekend in Upstate New York to discover some floral treasures, alongside farm animals and other summer festivities on the land.
+- Best Sunflower Fields in New York – thousands of acres can be found in popular NYC day-tripping destinations, including Long Island and the Hudson Valley, or take an entire weekend in Upstate New York to discover some floral treasures alongside farm animals and other summer festivities on the land.